owl-from-hogvarts/river-wm-js/README.md

 ## Apply

+> CONFIGURATION IS APPLIED **ONLY AFTER YOU CALL** `apply()` on `RiverctlExecuter` instance

 To apply configuration, you need to choose applier implementation.
 By now, only `RiverctlExecuter` implementation is supported.
 It will generate and run `riverctl` commands for you.

 If demand will be high enough, implementation interacting with river directly via wayland may be made.